davide-ceretti/strategypy/README.md

 * Rework game rules and engine to make it more interesting
 * More and better unit tests
 * Run this on a remote server
+* Load bots from GitHub instead of from bots directory